sanika-bhor/Mysql/Notes.md

   ↪ **MySql**
   - MySql is an orcle-backed open source relational darabase management system (RDBMS) based on Structured Query Language (SQL).
   - MySql runs on virtually all platforms, inicluding Linux, Unix and Windows.
-Although it can be used in a wide range of application, MySql  id most often associated with web applications and online publishing.
+Although it can be used in a wide range of application, MySql  is most often associated with web applications and online publishing.